isotopp/isotopp.github.io/_posts/2018-11-29-but-is-it-atomic.md

 ## How old is this stuff?

-This is of course extremely old code, original V7 unix, almost as old as me: git blames places it’s age at 41 years, I was in the third class of a German basic school when this was written.
+This is of course extremely old code, original V7 unix, almost as old as me: git blames places its age at 41 years.
+I was in the third class of a German basic school when this was written.

-I chose this implementation, because it is very simple and because it is also what became immortalised in the performance destroying standard which we got to know as Posix File System Semantics.
+I chose this implementation, because it is very simple, and because it is also what became immortalised in the performance destroying standard which we got to know as Posix File System Semantics.

 ## Homework